 This room is perfect because the boys really can play in it for hours.
 We have a gate at the top of the stairs, so if I shut the doors to the other bedrooms and bathroom, I can be cleaning my room or getting dressed while they play without worrying about them getting into trouble.
 Sometimes I’ll throw a gate up across the bedroom door if I want to make sure they both stay inside.
 All the furniture is secured to the walls, though, and thankfully neither of my boys are true climbers.
 The most Aidas will do is climb on top of the train table or toy basket.

 When we moved into the house, we had to replace all the flooring, so the entire upstairs has this incredibly thick and soft carpet.
-I love that it’s super comfortable to sit on their floor, although we finally put a tarp under Povi’s bed when he night potty trained in a desperate attempt to save the carpet from getting disgusting.
+I love that it’s super comfortable to sit on their floor, although we finally put a tarp under Povi’s bed when he night potty trained in a desperate attempt to save the carpet from getting disgusting, it was a good idea to look into getting the best carpet stain remover just in case there was an accident.
 I totally removed that for photos, but you can be sure that it’s back there in real life for the occasional accident. :p One day, when he stops getting the stomach flu every five seconds, I’ll remove the tarp again.
 Aidas will probably move into this room with Povi sometime in the next year, at which point we will either have to get a bunk bed (which scares me, no lie) or two small beds.